Pencil skirt

 A pencil skirt is a slim-fitting skirt with a straight, narrow cut.
-Generally the hem falls to, or is just below, the knee and is tailored for a close fit.
+Generally the hem falls to, or just below, the knee and is tailored for a close fit.
 It is named for its shape: long and slim like a pencil.

 Style

 The pencil skirt may be worn either as a separate piece of clothing or as part of a suit.
 A pencil skirt usually has a vent at the back, or less commonly at the sides, since its slim, narrow shape can otherwise restrict the movement of the wearer.
 Sometimes a kick pleat, which exposes less skin, is used instead of a vent.
 Pencil skirts made from stretchy knitted fabrics do not normally need vents or pleats.

 Typical shoes for wearing with a pencil skirt are pumps, or high heels, with sheer stockings or tights.
 Back-seamed hosiery recalls the classic pencil-skirt era of the 1950s.
 Pencil skirts can also be worn with flats for a more casual, youthful appearance that echoes the 1960s.
 Pencil skirts and loafers are classic preppy wear.